blakeramos/PaaSForSaaS/Lab300A/LabGuide300A.md

 ![](./images/Enable2.png " ")

--   Select the checki box to **Include Payload**.
+-   Select the check box to **Include Payload**.
 This will allow you to see the data being sent to the integration and how it is being processed.

 ![](./images/Enable3.png " ")